CodeMelted/codemelted_developer/README.md

 <!--
 TITLE: CodeMelted - Developer
-PUBLISH_DATE: 2024-06-19
+PUBLISH_DATE: 2024-06-25
 AUTHOR: Mark Shaffer
-KEYWORDS: raspberry-pi, modules, cross-platform, gps, cpp-library, html-css-javascript, c-library, flutter-apps, pwsh, js-module, flutter-library, deno-module, pwsh-scripts, pwsh-module
+KEYWORDS: raspberry-pi, modules, cross-platform, gps, html-css-javascript, flutter-apps, pwsh, js-module, flutter-library, deno-module, pwsh-scripts, pwsh-module
 DESCRIPTION: Software engineers are now required to learn multiple languages, technologies, and frameworks in order to fully support full stack engineering.
 This project aims to simplify by developing a set of cross platform modules implementing a similar / identical Application Program Interface (API) regardless of the chosen technology covered by this project.
 This allows a developer to maximize their productivity because regardless of the technology, they are learning a similar module API for their solution.
 -->
 <center>